 Software Updates and Future-Proofing

-Over-the-air updates keep the charger up to date without needing a visit from an installer.
+As a charger compliant with the UK smart charge point regulations, the Zura supports software updates to keep it current without needing a visit from an installer.
 With how fast EV charging standards change, that’s a big plus.

 Honestly, it’s just smart to have a charger that won’t feel outdated in a year or two.